 Hyperfast broadband means fibre-optic cables run all the way to the home or business.
 It provides speeds of up to 1GB and it can often be referred to as Fibre to the Premise (FTTP).

-Services provided via ISP’s (Internet Service Providers) will enhance your current internet experience by enabling access to a wide range of applications, including:
+Services provided via Retail Service Providers will enhance your current internet experience by enabling access to a wide range of applications, including:

 - Video on Demand

 The Stratum project commenced building the Hyperfast (full-fibre) access network during November 2020 and is planned to complete build by 2024.